 [Run Only] runs only the GO step of a batch compile and run job.
 Use this if you want to re-run a report, perhaps after changing the JCL.

-These values from from the COBOL tab of Configuration.
+These values are from the COBOL tab of Configuration.

 · Max Jazz Error Level.
 Jazz messages may be

 o Information.
 Something that we thought you might like to know, not an error.

 o Warning.
 Perhaps an error, but almost certainly not.

 o Error.
 Probably an error, but Jazz has made some changes/assumptions and the program may be OK.

 o Severe Error.
 Definitely an error, and Jazz hasn’t been able to fix it up.
 However Jazz is able to continue with the following statements and generate a program, but the program is unlikely to be correct.

 o Terminal Error.
 This error is very serious, probably caused by a program fault within Jazz, and Jazz cannot continue.

 Thus if you select a max error level of Severe Error, then Jazz will generate COBOL even if there are S-level messages.

 These values are from the z/OS tab of Configuration, and must be correct for your z/OS system.
 If the FTP port (21 in this example) is correctly configured then Jazz will detect that FTPS (Secure FTP) is available and use this automatically instead of basic File Transfer Protocol.